Bal Tabarin (film)

 Bal Tabarin is a 1952 American drama film directed by Philip Ford and starring Muriel Lawrence, William Ching, Claire Carleton and Steven Geray.
 The film was released on June 1, 1952 by Republic Pictures.

 Plot

-Judy Allen, a struggling American singer takes a job as a secretary to a wealthy man.
-When he is then killed, she flees from the police and takes shelter in the Paris apartment of her friend Stella Simmons.
-There she manages to get a job performing at the Bal Tabarin nightclub.
+Struggling American singer Judy Allen takes a job as a secretary to a wealthy man.
+When he is killed, she flees from the police and takes shelter in the Paris apartment of her friend Stella Simmons.
+She takes a job performing at the Bal Tabarin nightclub.